-The issue of foreign worker quotas was hotly debated at the recent Budget debate in parliament, casting the spotlight once again on Singapore’s services and retail industry.
+The issue of foreign worker quotas was hotly debated at the recent budget debate in Singapore, casting the spotlight once again on the services and retail industry.
 What is noteworthy is that the caps to foreign workers will not be limited to F&B and the services sector.
 The transportation, storage and logistics sector, which is the engine that propels e-commerce, will not be exempt too.
 For retailers, e-commerce players and logistics firms – in fact the whole supply chain management – it is a delicate balance to automate to improve productivity whilst managing costs.
 It is worth examining what retailers and logistics players are stacked against and what is going for them in a labour-lean, digital-driven operating environment.

 The millennial consumer is a very big factor in this operating environment.